Securing the IoMT: Protecting patient data and preventing device takeover is key to enabling the safe delivery of healthcare.

-This means that for device manufacturers, it’s no longer just about building great hardware – the device they’re making actually becomes defined by the software it’s running.
+The devices you produce gather precious data and connect to other devices and systems, often over open hospital networks.
+Unsecured connectivity presents significant gaps in security.
+This means that for device manufacturers like you, it’s no longer just about building great hardware – the device you’re producing actually becomes defined by the software it’s running and the network it’s running on.

 Creating a secure foundation at the start of manufacturing just makes good sense.
 It’s during the design phase where you want to incorporate cryptography, binding digital identity, so it’s inherent in the device.
 But it’s not just the medical device manufacturer who’s on the hook – the healthcare provider or hospital must also put an identity on the device that aligns with the original identity from the device manufacturer.
 This is where getting the keystore right is imperative.
 When the firmware is designed correctly, it becomes extensible to all those in the device ecosystem – so the hospital can communicate with the device, the patient’s caregiver can communicate with the device, and so on.